MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/index.md

 The quantum simulator is responsible for providing implementations of quantum primitives for an algorithm.
 This includes primitive operations such as `H`, `CNOT`, and `Measure`, as well as qubit management and tracking.
 The QDK includes different classes of quantum simulators representing different execution models for the same quantum algorithm.

 Each type of quantum simulator can provide different implementations of these primitives.
-For example, the [full state simulator](xref:microsoft.quantum.machines.full-state-simulator) runs the quantum algorithm by fully simulating the [quantum state vector], whereas the [quantum computer trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) doesn't consider the actual quantum state at all.
+For example, the [full state simulator](xref:microsoft.quantum.machines.full-state-simulator) runs the quantum algorithm by fully simulating the [quantum state vector](xref:microsoft.quantum.glossary#quantum-state), whereas the [quantum computer trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) doesn't consider the actual quantum state at all.
 Rather, it tracks gate, qubit, and other resource usage for the algorithm.

 ### Quantum machine classes